Setting up SSL certificates from Self Service Portal

 • Manage Confidential Data Signatures

-Manage Keyword Signatures using Self Service portal We're going to assume that you've an active SafeSquid account with atleast one Activation Key.
+Manage Keyword Signatures using the Service Portal We're going to assume that you have an active SafeSquid account with at least one Activation Key.
 If this is not completed yet, you can register at https://key.safesquid.com.
-Login to the Self-Service ...
+Log in to the ...

 • File and Folder